Highway 1

 Cabrilla Highway

-Wandering the Pacific Coast
+Exploring the Pacific Coast

-Explore the sea cliffs, redwoods, and stunning sunsets of the west coast along California’s Highway 1.
+Explore the sea cliffs, redwoods, and stunning sunsets of the West Coast along California’s Highway 1.
 While the highway traverses much of the pacific coast line, we want to highlight a particularly isolated, narrow, and winding route between San Francisco and Los Angeles often referred to by the name of a small town in the heart of the route, Big Sur.
 See sea otters, whales, and even the endangered California Condor.

 Top Stops on Highway 1